Skip to main content

 In order to enable that composition, Reboot methods must:

-1. Isolate any side-effects that they need to execute to Tasks.
+1. Isolate any side-effects that they need to execute to tasks.

-2. Ensure that the side-effects executed by their Tasks are idempotent.
+2. Ensure that the side-effects executed by their tasks are idempotent.

 Third-party APIs